-In a cloud environment, your security provider can remotely monitor the health status of your system and notify you if there’s a problem, such as a camera going down.
+In a cloud environment, your security provider can remotely monitor the health status of your system and notify you if there’s a problem, such as a security camera going down.
 In such a case, a technician can try to fix the issue remotely before sending someone on location.
 Managing all systems from a central interface reduces on-site visits and improves response times to threats.

-Cloud-based security systems are easier to standardize and deploy across multiple locations.
+Cloud security systems are easier to standardize and deploy across multiple locations.
 A great time to look into cloud security options is when you’re planning on expanding.
 Opening a new store is a big investment and this is one area where you can reduce the costs.

 Reducing security-related costs is especially important in low-margin operations, like quick service restaurants.
-Managing your security and video through a cloud-based system frees up capital and time that can be redirected to customer service, marketing, and other areas that will help grow your business.
+Managing your business security and video surveillance through a cloud-based system frees up capital and time that can be redirected to customer service, marketing, and other areas that will help grow your business.

 Subscribe to our monthly newsletter